hootsuite/akka-persistence-redis/README.md

+# No longer actively maintained

-# Akka Persistence Redis Plugin
+## Akka Persistence Redis Plugin

 ## What is Akka Persistence Redis plugin?
 This is a plugin for Akka Persistence that uses Redis as backend.
 It uses [rediscala](https://github.com/etaty/rediscala), an asynchronous Redis client written with Akka and Scala.